pwwang/immunopipe/docs/processes/ScFGSEA.md

 # ScFGSEA

-Gene set enrichment analysis for cells in different groups using [`fgsea`](https://bioconductor.org/packages/release/bioc/html/fgsea.html).
+Gene set enrichment analysis for cells in different groups using `fgsea`

 This process allows us to do Gene Set Enrichment Analysis (GSEA) on the expression data, but based on variaties of grouping, including the from the meta data and the